Blog 96: 8 ways to stay close to your customers

 5. Form a customer advisory board consisting of key customers.
 These customers provide continuous feedback and help us validate product decisions.

-6. Establish communication channels such as Slack, or a dedicated email address for customers to provide feedback.
-We can use these channels to share upcoming features/product plans.
-And get a pulse of the targeted user base.
+6. Establish communication channels (such as Slack) for customers to provide feedback.
+You can use these channels to share upcoming features and future product plans.

 7. Collaborate closely with cross functional teams (marketing, sales, customer service etc.) to gather insights from informal conversations.

-8. As our product scales we need to segment our customers better and personalise our outreach.
-To maintain strong relationships and foster customer loyalty.
+8. As your product scales you need to segment your customers better.
+And personalise your outreach campaigns.
 Refer blog 92 for more on crafting a personalised experience for customers.

-According to a Deloitte report, customer-centric companies are 60% more profitable compared to companies not focused on the customer.
+According to a Deloitte report, customer-centric companies are 60% more profitable.
 Staying close to customers is challenging but a crucial step to maintaining a customer-centric approach.

 Jump to blog 100 to refer to the overall product management mind map.